rsauvair/JPA/README.md

 ## Tools used

-First of all, here's a list of all the tools we will need to do this tutorial :
+First of all, here's a list of all the tools we will use in this tutorial :
 * An IDE : We will use Intellij IDEA here
 * Maven
 * Spring Data JPA
+* H2 database

 ## Setup